The Quasi DIY Mattress: A Shortcut to Custom Comfort

 • Microcoils or Fiber Pads → add bounce or airflow.

-4️⃣ Test, Tweak, and Tinker
+3️⃣ Test, Tweak, and Tinker

-Here’s where the “DIY” part really makes a big difference:
+Here’s where the ‘DIY’ part really makes a big difference:

-• Take notes on firmness, pressure points, and temperature.
+• FINALLY: Take notes on firmness, pressure points, and temperature.
+Lather, rinse, repeat.
+Mix and match until you find the comfort layers combo that feels just right.

 Real-World Quasi DIY Mattress Examples